Get Started

 - Standalone

-Use this option to add Gwen to an existing JS project or to start a new one.
+Use this option to start a new project or add Gwen to an existing one.

 System requirements